ZorzalG/the-big-MHSCTF2023-writeups/dissemination.md

 around, we finally see the username in pyproject.toml.
 We use this to find the user at Replit, and see the source code.
 We find the main script, which takes in a number.
-3. Going back to the file, we also run `binwalk -dd=".*" disseminate.png` on it to extract any hidden files/folders.
+3. Going back to the file, we also run `binwalk --dd=".*" disseminate.png` on it to extract any hidden files/folders.
 4. We did, and found two important files, a picture of cats with numbers at the bottom and a password-protected file.
 We use this number and use